shamanic50/ReP_AL-3D-Lawn-Mower/README.md

 Code and Files for the ReP_AL 3D Printed Lawn Mower

 The mower software is in the folder with the latest release number.
+The latest release is V5.1

 MEGA - Needs to be uploaded to the Arduino MEGA
 NANO - Needs to be uploaded to the Arduino NANO etc..